 |Apr 2019||April 2024||Apr 2007||Indefinite|

-Also, your applications or your hardware might not be certified against the latest version, in which case you will need to invest in validating your application and updating your hardware before you can upgrade your Oracle system.
+Also, your applications or your hardware might not be certified against the latest version, in which case your business will need to invest in validating your application and updating your hardware before upgrading your Oracle system.

-If you need assistance on checking what versions of Oracle Database are supported on what versions of Operating systems you can visit https://support.oracle.com:
+If you need support to check what versions of Oracle Database are supported on what versions of Operating systems you can visit https://support.oracle.com: